pme123/camundala/00-docs/src/docs/company/development.md

 ```

 @:callout(info)
-To update this project, use `../helperCompany init` - see  [Init Company].
+To update this project, use `cd ..` and then `./helperCompany init` - see  [Init Company].
 @:@

 ## publish
+TODO
 ## prepareDocs
+TODO
 ## publishDocs
+TODO